AriaFallah/WebpackTutorial/part1/README.md

 ## Conclusion

 I hope this is helpful.
-If you have any questions, feel free to leave them as issues.
-If I made mistakes, please point them out.
-Finally, if you feel that I left anything out, or could have explained something better make sure to leave an issue or make a pull request.

 Webpack first and foremost is a module bundler.
 It's an extremely modular and useful tool, which, in fact, is not chained to ES6 and React.